 The Deus Ex script was the first I ever wrote for Playthroughline, so I was really looking forward to tackling Mankind Divided, the next entry in the franchise.
 I won't use this space to dig into the game's misappropriation of social issues for its science fiction allegory, since the script already does that.
 I do want to look at how a more general failing of its storyline is connected to the first Deus Ex.

-Deus Ex took the prevalent conspiracy theories of its time (the Illuminati, Majestic 12, Area 51, FEMA, Echelon, gray aliens, black helicopters, etc.) and created a world in which they were all true.
+Deus Ex took the prevalent conspiracy theories of its time (the Illuminati, Majestic 12, Area 51, FEMA, Echelon, grey aliens, black helicopters, etc.) and created a world in which they were all true.
 It took these deliciously pulpy beliefs and successfully unified them into a straight-faced story.
 This success hamstrung Human Revolution (and by extension, Mankind Divided) in two ways.

 First, neither game could repeat this trick because the leftover conspiracy theories and the ones that have popped up since are uniformly lame (The Earth is flat?
 Jet fuel can't melt steel beams?).
 Second, since both games were set up as prequels, they had no choice but to lead into the setting of Deus Ex and scale back their own plot developments.